-It’s crucial to make the offer contingent on the home inspection and title check when buying a foreclosed home.
+It’s crucial to make the offer What are real estate contingencies?
+Real estate contingencies are clauses in a purchase contract that... on the What is a home inspection?
+A home inspection evaluates and details a real estate property’s...
+More and title check when buying a foreclosed home.
 Since many foreclosure properties were owned by people who couldn’t keep up with their mortgage payments, there’s a good chance they couldn’t keep on top of maintenance.

 In many cases, the problems may only be minor repairs, but sometimes a home inspection can reveal huge renovation costs.
 Of course, the house is likely to be sold as is, and it’s unlikely that any repairs will be made, but at least you know what you’re getting into, and you can walk away if the case.